jsloop42/dreamlisp/README.md

 #### defmodule/3

-This is used to define a module, which can have `export` and `import` expressions with function name, arity tuples.
+This is used to define a module, which can have `export` and `import` expressions with the function name, arity tuples.
 Using `(export all)` exports all functions in the current module.

 ```
 λ user> (defmodule tree (export (create-tree 0) (right-node 1) (left-node 1)))